-An operating system is said to be Unix-based or Unix-like if it is designed to function and behave similar to the Unix operating system.
+An operating system is said to be Unix-based or Unix-like if it's designed to function and behave similar to the Unix operating system.
 Examples of proprietary Unix-like operating systems include AIX, HP-UX, Solaris, and Tru64.
 Examples of open-source Unix-like operating systems are those based on the Linux kernel and BSD derivatives, such as FreeBSD and OpenBSD.

 All Unix-like operating systems support multiple users, strict segregation between kernel and user processes, preemptive multitasking, and a hierarchical file system.
-They typically share the characteristic known as "everything is a file."
+They often share the characteristic known as "everything is a file."
 Almost every system device and resource is abstracted as a stream of bytes that can be read and written like a regular file.

 The GNU toolchain is a collection of compilers, libraries, debuggers, and core utilities modeled on Unix.
 It's been ported to many Unix-like operating systems, and is used by default on GNU/Linux systems.

 The Single Unix Specification and POSIX standards help to establish a common set of commands and behaviors across Unix-like operating systems.

 In addition to those listed above, Unix-like operating systems include:

 - DragonFly BSD